infctr/eslint-plugin-typescript-sort-keys/README.md

 }
 ```

-Or enable all rules with defaults:
+Or alternatively to the individual rules, enable all rules with defaults:

 ```json
 {